Nursing Student Handbook

 |465||102, 305, 312, 315, 360, 410, 455, 430, 472, 471||305, 312, 301, 351, 401, 445|

 |480||All content from didactic courses||All content from lab and clinical courses|

 Students who have withdrawn and failed to return from a leave of absence in time to complete all nursing coursework within the designated time of 2.5 years, may be considered for readmission with the chairperson's approval and if:

 - The student left in good academic standing (GPA 2.75 or higher)

 - Financial obligations to New York Tech have been met

 - All competencies have been met as stated in the chart above

 Academic Grading System

-Grades for all courses are based on the standards outlined in the college-wide Student Handbook.
+Grades for all courses are based on the standards outlined in the Academic Catalog and Student Handbook: U.S. Edition.
 The grading system for the nursing courses is based on the listing cited below.
 At the end of each semester, the grade point average (GPA) and cumulative grade point average (CGPA) are computed.
 The following information describes the process for calculating the GPA.

 Quality Point Equivalent multiplied by # of Credits/Course = Course Quality Points